diana-hep/oamap/README.rst

     stars = schema(DataSource())

 If you print this ``stars`` object on the Python command line (or Jupyter notebook, whatever you're using), you'll see that there are 2660 stars, though you have not downloaded hundreds of attributes for thousands of stars.
-(You'd notice the delay, especially if you're on a slow network.)
+(Downloading the whole dataset would cause a noticeable delay, especially on a slow network.)

 Exploring the data interactively
 """"""""""""""""""""""""""""""""